Download the University Honors brochure to learn more.

 The group will stay in Paris for the week, experiencing as much of the city as possible during that time.
 In addition to major museums and monuments, the experience will be tailored to students' majors, including contemporary architecture, art and music.
 The tour will include Versailles, which is a short train ride outside Paris.

-Expected cost paid to UC is $3400 per student.
-All participants will receive a $1000 grant from University Honors as well as a $550 grant from UC International to offset costs, making the actual cost $1850 per student.
+Expected cost paid to UC is $3600 per student.
+All participants will receive a grant from University Honors.
+Furthermore, UHP will apply for a grant from UC International as well to offset costs, making the actual cost less than $3600 per student.
 The final cost is contingent upon airfare (which can change unexpectedly) and other final arrangements.

 Costs include airfare, accommodations, breakfast at hotel, most museum admission tickets/passes, a Seine river tour and airport transfers.